cancervariants/metakb/docs/other/glossary.rst

         Drugs are terms describing therapeutic interventions, which have been normalized to the

     Evidence
-        Evidence describes the clinical significance of :term:`associations` by :term:`evidence label` and links the significance to a publication or expert consensus.
+        Evidence describes the clinical significance of :term:`associations<association>` by :term:`evidence label` and links the significance to a publication or expert consensus.

     Evidence Label